afritzler/virtual-gardener-gke/README.md

 # Gardener-GKE

 _Disclaimer: This project sets up a Gardener landscape on a GKE cluster.
-This is by no means a productive setup!._
+This is by no means a productive setup!_

 ## Overview